 "The farms were not selected randomly, which is one reason we preferred fixed-effects estimates to random-effects estimates.
 A consequence of the use of fixed effects is that our results do not necessarily generalize to farms outside the sample”

-More importantly, sample selection was not random but deliberately selected on criteria not disclosed.
-“A consequence of the use of fixed effects is that our results do not necessarily generalize to farms outside the sample” is further simply an euphemism that the study findings do not reflect reality due to their non-randomness of their sample!
+is further simply an euphemism that the study findings do not reflect reality due to their non-randomness of their sample!
 Moreover, only a parcel of the land and not the whole farm came under the study.
 No details are provided on the sampling procedures adopted that cast doubts on the representative character of these parcels, as in India, parcels even with lying with a contiguous area can vary markedly.
 Besides, irrigated land cannot be theoretically representative since more than 60% of Indian rice production is accounted by rainfed-farming units.

 In Tamil Nadu, organic agriculture has besides made huge strides and the World Bank estimated that as much as 20% of the state’s rice cultivation has now come under System Rice Intensification (SRI) - primarily adopted by small and marginal farmers.
 SRI is a combination of five important management techniques.
 SRI encompasses transplanting of 14-day young seedlings at wider spacing with only one seedling per hill, water management that keeps the soil moist but not continuously flooded — alternate wetting and drying, mechanical weeding through a rotary weeder, and higher use of organic compost as fertilizer.
 It works with both hybrid and traditional seeds though some variants use chemical fertilizers along with green manure or compost.